MtxVec for .NET - Frequently Asked Questions

-What is MtxVec for Visual Studio .NET?
+What is MtxVec for .NET?

 MtxVec is a real High Performance object-oriented numerical library covering linear algebra, optimization, statistics, expression evaluators and many other frequently used math functions.
 MtxVec can deliver very high single and double precision floating point performance.
 It takes advantage of SSE2/SSE3/SSE4 vectorized instruction sets of Intels latest CPU's, supports multi-core CPU's and symmetric multiprocessing for many of its functions.
 All the performance sensitive processing of the MtxVec is performed in the unmanaged code.
 All the unmanaged code interfaces have been very carefully designed and the library is able to deliver nearly the same performance .NET in compare to its C++ version.
 The final result is the top notch performance of unmanaged code available within a managed environment in a way safe for the programmer.
 MtxVec features extensive test database, explicit range checking and and is very suitable for applications requiring a lot of memory for keeping large matrices and vectors in memory.
-When required it uses the unmanaged memory and all the load of data structures for which the default .NET garbage collector was not optimized for, is routed directly to the operating system.

-There are two main reasons.
 Speed and functionality.
 If your application needs to deliver real time mathematical results, you need speed.
 If your application needs to implement special, less known mathematical algorithms, not covered in standard math libraries, you need functionality.
 In either case MtxVec is a good choice.

 Who uses these libraries?